ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 {: help}
 {: support}

-To create and configure an {{site.data.keyword.powerSysFull}}, complete the following steps.
+To create and configure an IBM&reg; Power Systems&trade; Virtual Server, complete the following steps.
 {: shortdesc}

 <!-- If you're creating and configuring a {{site.data.keyword.powerSys_notm}} to support a SAP NetWeaver workload, see [Setting up your Power System Virtual Server and Instances](/docs/sap-netweaver-power?topic=sap-netweaver-power-set-up-power-infrastructure). -->